ianmackenzie/elm-units/README.md

   - Or even values in your own custom units, such as 'number of tiles' in a tile-based game

-It allows you to create nice data types like
+It allows you to create data types like

 ```elm
 type alias Camera =